paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

   * Fetch the `CandidateEntry` from the indirect approval vote's `candidate_index`.
 If the block did not trigger inclusion of enough candidates, return `ApprovalCheckResult::Bad`.
   * Construct a `SignedApprovalVote` using the candidate hash and check against the validator's approval key, based on the session info of the block.
 If invalid or no such validator, return `ApprovalCheckResult::Bad`.
   * Send `ApprovalCheckResult::Accepted`
+  * Dispatch a [`DisputeCoordinatorMessage::ImportStatement`](../../types/overseer-protocol#dispute-coordinator-message) with the approval statement.
   * [Import the checked approval vote](#import-checked-approval)

 #### `ApprovalVotingMessage::ApprovedAncestor`